sscholbe/heli-predict/README.md

 Some disclaimers at first:
 - This project is solely for educational purposes, and I do not endorse cheating.
 - I do not provide any source code.
-- I do not discuss reverse engineering of the engine, anti-cheat bypasses, etc.
+- I dol not discuss reverse engineering of the engine, anti-cheat bypasses, etc.

 ## Why a neural network?